Raghav-2002/Moving-Objects-in-a-Scene/README.md

 We have 3 main folders
 1) `clipseg` -> has the python file for segmention using text prompt
-2) `DragonDiffusion` -> has the file for displacing object in a scene
+2) `DragonDiffusion` -> has the file for displacing objevt in a scene
 3) `segment-anything`

 ## Create environments